 Both tools offer templates that you can customize to fit your needs.

-Plus, they both have built-in tools that make it easy to add images, charts, and graphs to your infographic.
+Plus, they both have built-in tools that make adding images, charts, and graphs to your infographic easy.

 Please keep it simple.